 • Going to eat someplace close to home so he can watch the game

-If you need help to stop settling in your relationship, you can call my office at (864) 559-8181 to schedule an appointment with me and we will discuss how you can unleash your personal power and never settle again.
+If you need help to stop settling in your relationship and are seeking relationship advice, you can call my office at (864) 559-8181 to schedule an appointment with me and we will discuss how you can unleash your personal power and never settle again.